senzing-garage/serve-grpc/docs/examples.md

     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetVersion
     ```

-### Docker example - Using postgres Docker container
+### Docker example - Using Postgres database

 This example shows how to use a Postgres database with the Senzing gRPC Server.

 The example brings up a Postgres Docker container.
 If you already have a Postgres database,
-steps #1 and #2 may be skipped and the `SENZING_TOOLS_DATABASE_URL` value needs to reference your Postgres database.
+steps #1 and #2 may be skipped,
+the `SENZING_TOOLS_DATABASE_URL` value needs to reference your Postgres database,
+and the `--network` argument is no longer needed.

 1. Create a Docker network.